blankly-finance/blankly-docs/content/en/getting-started/why-blankly.md

 ### Using Blankly

-Blankly simplifies this code into just a few lines and better yet, this same code can immediately be used for deployment by simply removing the `.backtest()` call
+Blankly simplifies this code into fewer lines, and even better, allows the same code to immediately be deployed by simply removing the `.backtest()` call.

 ```python
 from examples.working_examples.model import my_awesome_model as model